 The four offence categories for different levels of seriousness

 Category 1 offences: Fines or community-based sentences only

-These are offences for which you can only be fined, or sentenced to a community-based sentence like community work or supervision, rather than jail.
-You'll be dealt with in the District Court, and usually by Justices of the Peace or a Community Magistrate rather than a judge.
+These are offences where you can only be fined, or sentenced to a community-based sentence like community work or supervision, rather than jail.
+You’re case will be seen at the District Court, and usually by a Justice of the Peace or a Community Magistrate rather than a judge.

 Category 2 offences: Less than two years’ jail

 These are offences with a maximum penalty of less than two years in jail.
-If you deny the charge, your trial will be in front of a judge sitting without a jury.
+If you plead not guilty, your trial will be in front of a judge sitting without a jury.
 Usually this will be in the District Court.

 Category 3 offences: Two or more years’ jail